|

 entire Louisiana Territory for a

 then-kingly $15 million.
-Jefferson

-everything and to find a navigable water route to the Pacific.
+and record everything and to find a navigable water route to the Pacific.

 Lewis and Clark realized they would need interpreters to speak with the Indian

 tribes they expected to meet.
-In 1805, they wintered at the Mandan village along
+In

-the Missouri.
-There, they hired Charbonneau as an interpreter and guide.
+Charbonneau as an interpreter and guide.

 Along with Charbonneau came Sacagawea.
 The thinking was she could help translate